TALXIS/docs/src/en/developer-guide/applications/controls/VirtualDataset/general.md

 - FetchXml Provider: `name`
 - Memory Provider: `name`, `displayName` and [`dataType`](https://learn.microsoft.com/en-us/power-apps/developer/component-framework/manifest-schema-reference/type)

 You can also specify virtual columns by ending the column name with `__virtual` suffix.
 This will let the provider know that it should not try to fetch any metadata for the column and it is up to you to specify them.
-You can then perform actions (`setValue`, `getValue`) on this column, just like on the classic one.
+You can then work with these columns just as you would with any other regular columns.

 ## Entity Metadata